striezel/secure-hash-algorithm/readme.md

       Calculate SHA-256 (256bit) checksums.
 This is the default.

   --help
-      Show a help message and list valid programme options.
+      Show a help message and list valid program options.

   --version
       Print version information and quit.